Information Technology and Communications "Charrette" Sets New Facilities Standards

 Once completed, the new facility will set a standard for both operational and energy efficiency, one that the NSF plans to meet or exceed in its ongoing and emerging development at McMurdo, Palmer and South Pole stations.

-This charrette represents just one step of a continuous process to plan, design, and build new facilities drawing on both architectural expertise and a wealth of participants’ Antarctic experience.
-If you have questions or input, please visit our Contact page.
+This charrette represents just one step of a continuous process to plan, design, and build new facilities drawing on both architectural expertise and a wealth of participants' Antarctic experiences.
+If you have questions or input, please contact us.